What Is This Thing? How to Identify Unknown Objects

 - Shopping by image: Find similar products when you know what an item looks like but do not know its name.
 Object identifier apps are frequently used for replacement shopping, manual searches, and compatibility checks.

-- Rare, custom, handmade, prototype, or locally manufactured objects may have little visual data available.
+- Rare, handmade, custom, prototype, or locally manufactured objects may not have enough visual matches online for the scan to name them confidently.

 Related Articles